Victor-2000/HTML_CSS_tutorial/php.md

   - to rebuild the array you should use the line
     $new_array = array_values($old_array);
     the function above returns the values of the old array.

+# 5.1 PHP Namespaces

+- if you have a lot of files which have the same name you have to use the 'namespace' keyword with the name of the virtual folder you want to save it to, for example:
+  <?php namespace App\Data;
+  when you use a function from the file you have to call App\Data before it in this case or you can use the line:
+  'use App\Data;'
+  and call just Data\function_name()

+# 5.2 Introduction to PHP Classes

+- to declare a class in php you have to use the following
+  syntax:
+  class ClassName {
+  public $var;
+  private $var2;

+  function \_\_construct(){
+  //... constructor content
+  }

+  function dummy_function(){
+  //...
+  }
+  }
+  to create an object you call new ClassName($par1,$par2,...);

+# 5.3 Improving Code With PHP Classes

+- Most of the time it is a good practice to put functions in different objects according to the use, also the data related to it (or the path to the data)
+- it is a good practice to make private to functions and varibles where possible.

+# 6.1 Introduction to MySQL

+- When creating a database you should add a primary key most of the time the primary key is named id and has the auto increment(A_I) box ticked.
+- type VARCHAR is a type of string with a certain length which you specify in the next text box.

+# 6.2 Creating and Reading Data

+- Create - INSERT
+  INSERT INTO glossary_terms (term ,definition)//positioning
+  VALUES('css','cascading style sheets');//literal insertion

+  INSERT INTO glossary_terms (definition, term) VALUES('JavaScript', 'js'); //order matters

+  INSERT INTO glossary_terms (term, definition) VALUES('json', 'JavaScript object notation');

+- Read - SELECT

+  SELECT term FROM glossary_terms;
+  SELECT definition FROM glossary_terms;
+  SELECT term,definition FROM glossary_terms;
+  SELECT \* FROM glossary_terms; // read all the columns

+  SELECT definition FROM glossary_terms;
+  SELECT term FROM glossary_terms WHERE id > 1;
+  SELECT \* FROM glossary_terms WHERE id > 1
+  ORDER BY ID DESC; // shows all elements where id>1 and all is shown in descending order.

+# 6.3 Updating and Deleting Data

+- Update - UPDATE
+  UPDATE golossary_terms
+  SET term = 'hello'; //updates all rows

+  UPDATE glossary_terms
+  SET term = 'css' where id = 1; //updates row 1

+  UPDATE glossary_terms
+  SET term = 'css', definition = 'hello, world' where id = 1;

+- Delete - DELETE
+  DELETE FROM glossary_terms; // Deletes all the table!!!
+  DELETE FROM glossary_terms WHERE id = 4;

+- when you delete a row id is not going to fill in for the missing record so if you delete id = 4 then the next added record will begin at 5.

+# 6.4 Using PHP Data Objects to Issue Queries

+- 'mysql:dbname=glossary;host=localhost;port=3306' that is
+  the connection address

+- you can use a PDO object for getting the information from the database.
+PDO constructor accepts ($connection_address,
+$username,\$password)

+- the connection address, password and username should all be in the config file.

+- when creating a PDO you should always encapsulate it in a try catch because it will return confidential information in case there is an error in creating the PDO.

+- the PDO has a query('SQL query') method where you can add the SQL query as a parameter.
+The query method will return a statement which is a new array which has all the rows with the specifications from the string parameter.

+  - you can also add the second parameter: PDO::FETCH_CLASS and you can add to what class you want to transform the rows of the table as a third parameter.

+- after creating a variable which holds a pdo and a statement you must close the variables (equal them to null) after full use.

+# 6.5 Using PHP Prepared Statements

+- never ever concatenate sql code to get parameters without sanitizing the parameters!!!

+  - instead of using concatenation which poses a risk in case of an SQL injection you have to use prepared statements the syntax is the following:
+    $stmt = $db->prepare($sql);
+    $stmt->execute([':var' => $var]);
+    In the query you add :var as a placeholder for the variable.

+- LIKE - is a keyword which can be used in conjuction with WHERE to get the elements from a column which are like the string after LIKE.
+For example:
+  SELECT \* FROM glossary_terms WHERE term LIKE 'css' will select all the items which contain css.
+  - The string after LIKE has some wildcards:
+    % - is any number of any characters
+    \_ - is one any character